 - All human trafficking victims are entitled to the same rights regardless of whether the exploitation took place in Greece or abroad: According to article 8, paragraph 10, of the Greek Penal Code, the Greek penal legislation applies to any case of human trafficking regardless of the perpetrator’s and victim’s nationality, and even if the offense took place abroad (international jurisdiction principle).
 Therefore, the same legal protection framework applies to all victim categories.

-- CoE 2005 Convention
+- CoE 2005 Explanatory Report

 - HANDBOOK of the Greek National Referral Mechanism for the Protection of Victims of Human Trafficking